flatlogic/light-blue-html5/readme.md

   - We didn't like the high contrast of most of admin templates, so we created this **unobtrusive** one.
   - We searched for a solution of how to make widgets look like real widgets, so we decided that **deep background** - is what makes widgets look real.

-New Version 3.9.1 Released!
+New Version 4.0.0 Released!

-- Bootstrap 4 Beta update for Angular 4.0 version
+- React JS Full version with Server Side Rendering and Bootstrap 4 Beta support
+- Update Angular to 5.0
-- Styles refactoring
+- Retouch design
+- Fix various bugs

 **Light Blue** works great with all range of devices: starting from small mobile to large desktop ones.
 **Light Blue** will make the development of your next web application or admin entrance for it much easier and faster.